 All students enrolled at The University of Texas at Tyler (UT Tyler) as so defined by the Office of the Registrar shall be eligible to participate in the SGA except as noted herein.

 All members of the student body not on scholastic or disciplinary probation, as so recorded by the Offices of the Registrar and Judicial Affairs.
-Students shall be eligible to campaign for and hold elective office within the SGA, with the exception of Executive Officers and Executive Officer candidates, who must also have and maintain a cumulative Grade Point Average of 2.75 or above.
+Students shall be eligible to campaign for and hold elective office within the SGA.

+With the exception of Executive Officers and Executive Officer candidates, who must also have and maintain a cumulative Grade Point Average of 2.75 or above.

-In order to file and campaign for an Officer Position, a student must have previously served at least six (6) academic weeks from their swear in date as either a Senator or Officer for the SGA.
+In order to file and campaign for an Officer Position, a student must have previously served at least one long semester (Fall or Spring), consisting of fifteen (15) academic weeks academic weeks from their swear in date as either a Senator or Officer for the SGA.

 In order to file and campaign for elected office, a student must be registered as a full-time student, as so defined by the Office of the Registrar.